 Under cooperative agreements, area farmers plant refuge fields to produce nutritious grasses preferred by geese.
 The geese also need water for resting and foraging habitat.
 Many refuge wetlands occur naturally; others were created.

 The refuge is home to thousands of species that we work hard to provide for.
 It's also a great place for you to come explore!
 There is something for everyone here.
-Take a hike or photo; have a picnic lunch or catch a fish.
+Take a hike or photo; have a picnic lunch or join us for an event.
 Come on your own and find some peace or bring your family and make some special memories.

-Roosevelt elk, Bobcat, Tundra swan, Acorn woodpecker, Great-horned owl, Black-tailed deer, Golden paintbrush, Bradshaw's lomatium, Nelson's checkermallow, Fender's blue butterfly, Kincaids' lupine, Purple martin, SO MANY RAPTORS and much, much more.
+Roosevelt elk, Bobcat, Tundra swan, Acorn woodpecker, Great-horned owl, Black-tailed deer, Golden paintbrush, Bradshaw's lomatium, Nelson's checkermallow, Fender's blue butterfly, Kincaids' lupine, Purple martin, the occasional bear, SO MANY RAPTORS and much, much more.